|Waiting in pre-op before being wheeled back to surgery.|

 |Wet eyes and cheeks due to so much pain.
 It was horrible.|

 Finally my pain was becoming "tolerable".
 I still hurt like no other but I didn't feel the need to squeeze anybody's hand off...I'm sure my dad was thankful for that!

 |You can tell from this picture my pain is under control, right?
 This was a huge improvement.
 I gave the "thumbs up" sign indicating|

 that I'm fine.
 As my parents would say, "You're a lot of

 things but fine isn't one of them."

-The next few posts will be about the days that followed surgery.
-They were certainly hard ones indeed.
-You'll even get to see what my brand new stable neck looks like.
+The next few posts will be about the days that followed this surgery.
+I didn't want to write it all in one post because it would become a novel.
+The coming days were certainly hard ones indeed.
+You'll get to see pictures of what my brand new stable neck looks like too.